zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 }
 ```

-The reason we need this is because we created types that PolkadotJS Apps isn't designed to read.
-By adding them, it's capable to properly decode each of our storage items that use custom types.
+> The reason we need this is because we created types that PolkadotJS Apps isn't designed to read by default.
+By adding them, it can
+properly decode each of our storage items that rely on custom types.

 3. Submit a signed extrinsic using _substrateKitties_ by calling the `createKitty()` dispatchable.
 4. Check for the associated event by going to "_Network_" -> "_Explorer_".
 You should be able to see the event emitted and query its block details.
 5. Check your newly created Kitty's details by going to "_Developer_" -> "_Chain State_".
 Select the _substrateKitties_ pallet and query `Kitties(Hash): Kitty`.

-You should be able to see your newly minted Kitty (or at least what it's made of!):
+You should be able to see the details of your newly minted Kitty in the following format:

 ```json
 substrateKitties.kitties: Kitty